NatalieDillon/CSharpFiles/README.md

 Then complete the exercises below.

 ### 1. Sentences
-Create a sub program to ask the user for several sentences (until they just press Enter with an empty string) Store them in a text file named "sentences.txt"
+Create a sub program to ask the user for several sentences (until they just press Enter with an empty string)<br/>
-Extend this to take in the file name as a parameter to the sub program Check if the file already exists, if it does, return a suitable message if the file exists, the new content should be appended to its end, otherwise create a new one.
+Store them in a text file named "sentences.txt"<br/> Extend this to take in the file name as a parameter to the sub program<br/> Check if the file already exists, if it does, return a suitable message<br/> If the file exists, the new content should be appended to its end, otherwise create a new one.<br/>

 ### 2. Stations
 Using the file ‘stations.txt’ create program(s) to do the following: